danyi1212/django-windowsauth/docs/source/reference/models.rst

 LDAPUser
 --------

-Used to same user's domain information and perform domain related actions.
+Used to store user domain information and perform domain related actions.

 Fields:
     * **user** - One to one relation for user model using ``get_user_model`` function.